MBT-forks/stretch_squeeze_psych/README.md

 ## HTML files for experimental code

-Each experiment has its own HTML file which contains all of code for running the experimental interface in a browser.
-These were derived from the HTML files in the [Wormholes](https://github.com/ggaziv/Wormholes/tree/main/psych) project and modified extensively.
+Each experiment has its own HTML file which contains imports of all of the Javascript code for running the experimental interface in a browser.
+These were derived from the HTML files in the [L-WISE](https://morganbdt.github.io/L-WISE/) project.
 They are designed to be hosted online (e.g., using AWS S3), and to interact with other AWS services to receive session parameters (e.g., random condition assignments for each participant) and store behavioral data.
 If you wish to develop your own experiment, we recommend starting with psych_code/experiment_files/example_custom_experiment_0/example_custom_experiment_0.html (this is the most flexible and up-to-date version - it works with mouse responses or f/j keyboard responses, and with either dataset_dirmap.csv or trialsets.csv).

 ## Dataset_dirmap.csv and trialsets.csv